fooplugins/fooconvert/readme.txt

 - 15 professionally designed templates:
   - No design skills needed!
   - Proven to convert and grab attention!
-  - Create stunning, high-converting widgets in minutes – just pick, customize, publish!
+  - Create stunning, high-converting popups in minutes – just pick, customize, publish!
-- More widget blocks:
+- More blocks:
   - Sign-up Block : capture leads from your site visitors.
   - Countdown Block : add a countdown timer to create FOMO.
   - Coupon Copy Block : allow visitors to easily copy coupon codes to their clipboard.
-- Exclude roles from logging widget events for analytics.
+- Exclude roles from logging events for analytics.
-  - Use case : exclude administrator widget tests from skewing your widget analytics.
+  - Use case : exclude administrator tests from skewing your analytics.
 - Google Font Support
-  - Use case : use any available Google Font within your widgets.
+  - Use case : use any available Google Font within your popups.
 - Lead Capture Management
-  - Use case : manage or export all leads captured by your widgets.
+  - Use case : manage or export all leads captured by your popups.

 == Installation ==